Updated January 10, 2017

 5. Blanket or Sheet

-A sheet is less comfy, but takes up less room in your backpack.
-You’re really just trying to secure a section for you and your crew to see the shows.
+With a blanket or sheet, you’re really just trying to secure a section for you and your crew to see the shows.
 People often lose their manners during these events.
 Take a look at a few of my personal experiences:

 *A blanket marking our territory would have prevented the stroller from being placed right in front of us.